+Refer to Figure 1, Project Location, for the location of the project area within the greater regional context.
 Results of the literature review indicate that the project area is within the Peninsular Ranges Geomorphic Province, a 900-mile-long northwest-southeast trending structural block with similarly trending faults, that extends from the Transverse Ranges in the north to the tip of Baja California in the south and includes the Los Angeles Basin (California Geological Survey, 2002; Norris and Webb, 1976).
 The total width of this province is 225 miles, extending from the Colorado Desert in the east, across the continental shelf, to the southern Channel Islands (Santa Barbara, San Nicolas, Santa Catalina, and San Clemente) in the west (Sharp, 1976).
 This province is characterized by a series of mountain ranges and valleys that trend in a northwest-southeast direction roughly parallel to the San Andreas Fault Zone (Norris and Webb, 1976; Sharp, 1976).
 It contains extensive pre-Cenozoic (more than 66 million years ago [Ma]) igneous and metamorphic rocks covered by Cenozoic (less than 66 Ma) sedimentary deposits (Norris and Webb, 1976).

-Geologic mapping by Morton and Miller (2006) shows that the entire project site is underlain by Late Pleistocene to Holocene (2.58 million years ago to 11,700 years ago) Young Alluvial Fan Deposits.
-While not mapped by Morton and Miller (2006), Artificial Fill is likely present from the prior construction of the project site and adjacent roads.
+Geologic mapping by Morton and Miller (2006) shows that the entire project site is underlain by Young Alluvial Fan Deposits (see Figure 2, Geology Map, in Attachment B).
+Although not mapped by Morton and Miller (2006), Artificial Fill is likely present from the prior development of the project area.
 These geologic units and their paleontological sensitivities are described in more detail below.
-Dates for the geologic time intervals referenced in this report are derived from the International Chronostratigraphic Chart published by the International Commission on Stratigraphy (Cohen et al., 2023).
+Dates for the geologic time intervals referenced in this report are derived from the International Chronostratigraphic Chart published by the International Commission on Stratigraphy (Cohen et al., 2024).